 Front end development is concerned with how the web page looks and how it is formatted.
 Think of a web site as layers and you get the picture.
 It also involves how the site is structured, its design and how one maneuvers through the site.

 This involves coding HTML, Java Script, CSS code and formatting pictures through GIF or JPEG format, Their job involves almost every aspect of what it takes to make a web page and site functional for users including the layout, navigation and internal links within the site.
+Web developers should also stay informed about the latest technologies, considering factors such as Vue vs React performance when deciding on the most suitable framework to optimize the website’s overall functionality and user experience.

 Most front end developers are also proficient in graphic design.
 Check out our guide to web design for more details on what their job entails.